 Sport and the Russian Revolution

-“People will divide into “events” over the question of a new colossal canal, or the distribution of oases within the Sahara (such a question will exist too), over the regulation of the climate and the weather, over a new theatre, over chemical hypotheses, over two competing tendencies in music, and over a excellent system of sports activities.”
+“People will divide into “events” over the question of a new colossal canal, or the distribution of oases within the Sahara (such a question will exist too), over the regulation of the climate and the weather, over a new theatre, over chemical hypotheses, over two competing tendencies in music, and an excellent system of sports activities.”

 – Leon Trotsky, Literature and Revolution